BigNoid/script.skinshortcuts/README.txt

 One of the side effects of using skinshortcuts to provide the whole main menu is that users have the ability to delete any shortcut, including those that they will later turn out to actually want.
 Generally, this isn't a problem as they can add them back at any time.
 However if they delete all links to settings, they will have no way to add it back unless your skin offers an alternative access.

 Therefore, it is recommended to have an alternative link to settings.
 One possible location is in your shutdown menu.

+If you don't provide any alternative access, it's possible to warn the user before they remove a link to shortcuts - see "Advanced Usage", section "Overrides.xml" part 10

 Skinning the management dialog